andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

 ---
 layout: post
-title:  "Tutorial on Using Python and Plotly to Make County Level Choropleth with a Custom Colorbar"
+title:  "[Tutorial Using Python and Plotly to Make County Level Choropleth with a Custom Colorbar"
 date:   2016-09-20
 author: Andrew Fulton
 cover: "/assets/coloradopop2015.jpeg"